Meta Phone Screen: What It Tests and How to Pass It

 System design does not appear at the phone screen stage.
 Behavioral questions are minimal.
 This round is pure DSA.

-The Meta-tagged LeetCode list, filtered to the last 30-90 days, is a reasonable proxy for what appears.
-The specific questions rotate, but the topic mix stays consistent.
+The Meta-tagged LeetCode list, filtered to the last 30-90 days, is a widely shared proxy for what appears, though it isn't an official source.
+The specific questions rotate; the topic mix stays consistent.

 How the Interviewer Scores You